Chennu/TrialsGuider/PRIVACY_POLICY.md

 This Privacy Policy may change from time to time and all updates will be posted on this page.

-If you feel that we are not abiding by this privacy policy, you should contact me immediately via email at **trialsguider@gmail.com**
+If you feel that I am not abiding by this privacy policy, you should contact me immediately via email at **trialsguider@gmail.com**